Operators

 Rewards Distribution

-Once the rewards are asigned per each node they need to be distributed between the operator of the node and delegators (people who staked their NYM on that node).
+Once the rewards are assigned per each node they need to be distributed between the operator of the node and delegators (people who staked their NYM on that node).
 The distribution is pretty straightforward and it happens in the following order:

 1. Operators Cost (O.C.): How many NYM the operator requests to cover their costs per month, divided by 720 (this value is set by the operator in the bonding wallet node settings)